 Round 7

-To start Round 7, you will need to slip stitch over to the first dc after the ch-2 space (Photo 1). *Skip 3 dc’s and make a heart hump in the next dc by working 10 x tr into it (Photo 2).
-Skip the next 3 dc’s and sl st into the top of the fpdc from the previous round (Photo 3).
-Dc in the next 5 dc’s (so into the stitches between the 2 fpdc’s of the previous round).
-Slip stitch into the top of the fpdc from the previous round (Photo 4).
-Skip 3 dc’s and make another heart hump into the next dc by working 10 x tr into it (Photo 5).
-Skip the next 3 dc’s and sl st into the next dc, which should be the last dc before the ch-2 space.
-Skip the ch-2 space and sl st into the first dc after the ch-2 space.* Repeat around, joining to the beginning sl st.
+*Skip 3 dc and make 10 tr in the next dc to form a Heart Hump (Photo 2).
+Skip the next 3 dc and sl st into the next FPDC (Photo 3).
+Dc in the next 5 sts and sl st into the next FPDC (Photo 4).
+Skip the next 3 sts and make 10 tr in the next dc (Photo 5).
+Skip the next 3 dc and sl st into the next dc, which should be the last dc before the ch-2 corner sp.
+Skip the ch-2 sp and sl st into the first dc after the ch-2 space.*

 I love how the little heart comes out.

 Ps.
-That fpdc line that looks like it’s going progressively skew…the square wasn’t flat when I took the photo.
+That FPDC line that looks like it’s going progressively skew…the square wasn’t flat when I took the photo.
 That line is actually very straight.
-Your fpdc’s shouldn’t go wonky like that.
-If you have a look at the photo of the square at the end of Round 9, you will see that the fpdc’s are all symmetrical.
+Your FPDCs shouldn’t go wonky like that!
+If you have a look at the photo of the square at the end of Round 9, you will see that the FPDCs are all symmetric.

 Round 8